 The NYSAPF Ed Fund now has three grant writers available to help Fed members with the Companion Animal Capital Fund process through New York State’s Grants Gateway.
 Shelters interested would pay the Education Fund for these services on an hourly basis.
 Our three grant writers have extensive grant writing experience and knows how the Grants Gateway is structured and how it works.
 For more info, contact Libby Post, the Education Fund’s executive director, at firstname.lastname@example.org.

-Companion Animal Capital Fund Not Included in Governor’s Budget
+Companion Animal Capital Fund Included in the Last Bills of the Session

 According to the Fed’s executive director, Libby Post, this funding is crucial to the well-being of the animals we care for in shelters across New York.
 The new shelters that will be built or the improvements to existing shelters are a testament to how important this funding is.

 In this first year of the program, 29 shelters asked for over $13 million in funding.
 14 shelters across the state received just under $5 million.
 This past year, the Fed’s Education Fund made a grant writer available to our members to assist in writing their grants and navigating their way through the NYS Grants Gateway.
 The second round of grants were announced on Monday, January 28th.

 Competitive grants were awarded to shelters based on need and the readiness of projects.
 The following shelters are receiving an award: